ArnovanHilten/GenNet/README.md

 ```
 *GenNet is ready to use!*

-Navigate to the GenNet foler and use the following command to run the example:
+Navigate to the GenNet folder and use the following command to run the example:
 ```
 python GenNet.py train ./examples/example_classification/ 1
 ```